AlfSelen/votingdapp/README.md

 **3.3.1** (Optional Security) Open extensions (```Ctrl+Shift+X```) and right click ```Live Server``` select ```Extension Settings``` -> scroll down to ```Live Server > Settings: Root``` and select ```Edit in settings.json``` and change ```"liveServer.settings.root": ""``` to ```"liveServer.settings.root": "/frontend"``` - This make sure that only the frontent directory is available to the webserver\
 **3.4.** Connect with MetaMask (remember to log in and to specify your selected network)

+## Troubleshooting
+Right click in browser and inspect element to check the browser console for any errors.\
+Temporarly rename the style.css, to check that the html displays as intended.